Roy Sizmore: Career

 As the 1975 season ended, Harry Bastable and Tony Allsopp, promoters at Stoke, moved the licence to Oxford for 1976, when Oxford Rebels moved to White City Stadium when it was feared the stadium would be demolished.

+In 1976, he was released by Peterborough and during 1976 he rode for Oxford Cheetahs amassing 137 points from 34 meetings and 111 rides in 1976.
+After securing a full transfer from Peterborough to Oxford he competed for the latter during the 1977 season.

 The following years were lean times and Roy retired at the end of 1977, only having had 11 rides for four different clubs.
 After speedway, Roy raced Grasstrack, becoming South Midland Centre Champion 1990 and third-placed British Best Pairs 1993 with Andy Gomm.